 Face coverings are required in Oregon for everyone age 5 and older, in all indoor public spaces and also outdoors when you cannot keep 6 feet from others.

-Kids over 2 can also wear a face covering, as long as they can remove it themselves.
-Children under 2 years old should never wear a face covering.
+Kids over 2 years old can also wear a face covering, as long as they can remove it themselves.
+Children under age 2 should never wear a face covering.

 People with a disability or medical condition may request a reasonable accommodation from a business (such as pick-up or delivery) if they are unable to wear a face covering or face shield.

 Wearing a face covering helps limit the spread of COVID-19, and helps to protect your health and the health of those around you.
 Bring one with you whenever you go out.

 Cloth face coverings are NOT a replacement for physical distancing.

 When wearing a cloth face covering, make sure:

 - To clean your hands before putting it on, and after touching it or taking if off